 - Red onions can be a bit strong, but the flavor softens when baked.

-- Sweet onions, such as Vidalia, Texas, Maui, Walla Walla are not as harsh and have a mild, slightly sweet taste.
+- Sweet onions, such as Texas, Maui, Walla Walla, and Vidalia onions, are not as harsh and have a mild, slightly sweet taste.

-Large onions tend to have nice thick rings that hold up to being breaded and baked.
-One sizable 10-12 ounce onion will provide a generous serving of onion rings for two people.
+Large onions tend to have thick rings that hold up to being breaded and baked.
+One sizable 10 to 12-ounce onion will provide a generous serving of onion rings for two people.

 Are Baked Onion Rings Crispy?

 Yes, they are!
-The batter contains butter that not only helps the crumb coating stick to the onion, but also aids with browning.
-The crumb coating is made from panko breadcrumbs and cornmeal and these two ingredients crisp up nicely in the oven.
+The batter contains butter that helps the crumb coating stick to the onion and aids with browning.
+The crumb coating is made from panko breadcrumbs and cornmeal, and these two ingredients crisp up nicely in the oven.

 Flavoring the Onion Rings

-It is important to add some seasoning since these baked onion rings do not have oil to add flavor.
-In this recipe, we use parsley, paprika, chili powder, garlic powder, salt and pepper to add flavor.
+It is essential to add some seasoning since these baked onion rings do not have oil to add flavor.
+This recipe includes parsley, paprika, chili powder, garlic powder, salt, and pepper to add flavor.

 The Secret to Getting the Coating to Stick!

-I tried the typical way to bread things by dipping into flour, egg, and breadcrumbs but was very disappointed when the panko coating failed to cling to the onion, and what did stick, simply fell off when the onion was placed on the baking sheet and again when the sheet went into the oven.
-It was tasty, but didn’t have a crispy coating that I craved.
+I tried the typical way to bread things by dipping into flour, egg, and breadcrumbs but was very disappointed when the panko coating failed to cling to the onion or fell off when moving the onion.
+It was tasty but didn’t have a crispy coating that I craved.

 I was so happy to discover a trick to getting the coating to stick!
 Plain old eggs were not enough.
 You need to make a thick batter instead.
 The batter is the glue that holds the breadcrumbs in place!
 So, instead of using just an egg, you will make a thick batter by combining the egg with milk, butter, and flour.